Edinburgh Teaching Award (EdTA)

 Submission dates for registered participants

-The next submission dates (and Adjudication Panel dates) in 2019 for current EdTA participants are as follows:
+The next submission dates (and Adjudication Panel dates) in 2019 and 2020 for current EdTA participants are as follows:

 - Submission date: 2 May 2019 (Adjudication Panel: 17 June 2019)